 - Which places fit your budget and your timeline?

 When you’ve finished comparing places and answering these questions, it will hopefully become clear which apartment is right for you.
-Surprisingly, this step in the apartment hunting checklist has been easy for me.
+Surprisingly, this step in the checklist for apartment hunting has been easy for me.
 After apartment tours, it’s clear which places seem like home and which aren’t a good fit.

 12. Apply & Move In

-The last step in the apartment hunting checklist is to apply for your top apartment choice.
+The last step in the apartment search checklist is to apply for your top apartment choice.
 Each apartment has a different process.
 So, be sure to ask about this during the apartment tour.

 An application confirms your interest in the apartment and starts the leasing process.